CHILDREN’S HEALTH AND WELFARE

 SCHOOL NURSING SERVICE

 Every child deserves to be as fit and healthy as possible to gain the maximum benefit from their education.
-The school nurse is available to help with any health concerns about your child and has close links with GP’s, health visitors and other child-care professionals.
-The school nurse carries out routine screening of children when they enter school.
+The school nursing service is available to help with any health concerns about your child and has close links with GP’s, health visitors and other child-care professionals.
+This service carries out routine screening of children when they enter school.
 Where problems are identified, appropriate follow-up and referral can be undertaken.
-The school nurse can provide a link between home and school and act on the child’s behalf.
-He/she can also provide information, advice and support on health issues for teachers, children and parents, either individually or in groups as part of health promotion programmes.
-The school nurse talks to older girls about physical development and hygiene.
-Any matters of concern to parents can be discussed with the headteacher at any time if time permits or an appointment can be made.
+The school nursing service can provide a link between home and school and act on the child’s behalf and can also provide information, advice and support on health issues for teachers, children and parents, either individually or in groups as part of health promotion programmes.
+Any matters of concern to parents can be discussed with the Headteacher at any time if time permits or an appointment can be made.
 Please do not hesitate to inform us of any problems, however slight, which cause concern.